ab-dx/ares.nvim/README.md

+# Ares.nvim

-# A Warm Neovim theme for the Warm-Blooded ⚔️
+## A Warm Neovim theme for the Warm-Blooded ⚔️